Cacti/documentation/RRDproxy.md

 Cacti RRD Proxy is a standalone proxy interface to Tobi Oetiker's great RRDtool.

-The main focus of this project is to allow the relocation of RRD files, data replication, support of Cacti Boost and, if needed, the RRDcached daemon.
+The main focus of this project is to allow the relocation of RRDfiles, data replication, support of Cacti Boost and, if needed, the RRDcached daemon.
 It allows system administrators to split Cacti's access resources across machines without the need for NFS.